Not all chili pastes are created equal! Let’s take a look at the best chili paste substitutes for popular pastes.

 The best substitute for generic chili paste would probably be a cayenne-based or a Sriracha hot sauce, cayenne or pepper flakes, garlic, and maybe a dash of distilled vinegar.

-How much of each to use?
+How much of each should you use?

 Well, that depends on the brand of chili paste you are using.
 You know what your brand tastes like.